People

 We have a Whistleblowing Policy which takes into account the Whistleblowing Arrangements Code of Practice issued by the British Standards Institute and Public Concern at Work, and which applies to all individuals working for the Group at all levels and grades.

-A copy of the Whistleblowing Policy is available in both Russian and English and on the Company’s website.
-At the time of writing, we have received no reports under our Whistleblowing Policy of forced/involuntary labour or human trafficking in relation to our business or supply chains.
-For further details, please see our website: www.nog.co.uk
+The updated version of the Whistleblowing Policy, revised in August 2023, is available on the Company’s website.
+At the time of writing, we have received no reports under our Whistleblowing Policy of forced/ involuntary labour or human trafficking in relation to our business or supply chains.
+For further details, please see our website: www.nostrumoilandgas.com.